alexander-rykov/user-storage-project/README.md

 Run tests, review, commit.

-- [ ] Create a new console application and connect to MASTER NODE WCF service.
+- [ ] Create a new console application and connect to WCF services for MASTER and SLAVE NODES.
 You can use [UserStorageMonitor](UserStorage/UserStorageMonitor) as an example.

 Run tests, review, commit.